Invasion of Algiers (1775): Background

 The armed forces of Spain had recently undergone a massive revival project under the personal command of the King of Spain, Charles III.
-This came after the humiliating Spanish defeat in the Seven Years' War, where Charles had declared war on the Kingdom of Great Britain in support of his traditional Bourbon allies, the Kingdom of France, in 1762.
-However, Havana and Manila, the capital of the Spanish colonial empire in the Americas and Asia, were both rapidly captured by the British and a disastrous invasion of Portugal was repulsed.
+This came after the Spanish defeat in the Seven Years' War, where Charles had declared war on the Kingdom of Great Britain in support of his traditional Bourbon allies, the Kingdom of France, in 1762.
+However, Havana and Manila, the capital of the Spanish colonial empire in the Americas and Asia, were both Battle of Manila captured by the British and the invasion of Portugal was repulsed.
 This made Charles realize that the Spanish military needed to undergo reforms in order to be effective in any future wars.
 Spain at the time held several exclaves on the coast of North Africa, although these were constantly under threat of Moroccan or Ottoman encroachment.
 Charles was determined to not lose any more territory after ceding Florida to the British, a similar rationale for the French conquest of Corsica.

 After Spanish forces had successfully broken the Moroccan siege on the Spanish-held city of Melilla in 1774, the government of Charles III of Spain decided to send a naval expedition to the North African coast, as he was determined to demonstrate to Sultan Mohammed III that Spain would not waver in its resolve to hold onto its possessions.
 The Spanish objective was to occupy Algiers; a key and supposedly vulnerable port, and a beating heart of Ottoman Algeria.
 The expedition was commanded by Alexander O'Reilly, an Irish officer who at a young age had entered Spanish military service, being a member of the Irish military diaspora.
 O'Reilly had long had a distinguished career in service of Spain.
 As head of the royal household guard in 1765, he had personally protected Charles III from an attempt on his life.
 In the aftermath of the Seven Years' War, he personally received Havana when the British handed it back to the Spanish in the aftermath of the Treaty of Paris (1763).
 He had also crushed the Louisiana Rebellion of 1768 by French settlers after the territory had been transferred from France to Spain.
 In command of the naval element of the expedition was Spanish admiral Pedro Gonzalez de Castejon, and together they planned and organised a task force by late spring to carry out the invasion.